appvia/appvia-cicd-workflows/docs/terraform-module-validation.md

 - `enable-infracost` - Default: false.
 Whether to run infracost on the Terraform Plan (requires `infracost-api-key` secret)
 - `enable-commitlint` - Default: true.
 Whether to run commitlint on commit messages
 - `enable-checkov` - Default: true.
 Whether to run Checkov security scanning
+- `enable-opentofu` - Default: false.
+Use OpenTofu instead of Terraform
 - `enable-private-access` - Default: false.
 Flag to state if terraform requires pulling private modules
 - `enable-terraform-tests` - Default: true.
 Whether to run `terraform test`
 - `organization-name` - Default: "appvia".
 The name of the GitHub organization